+"IN" Scope

-"IN" Scope Determine the North American Index Classification System (NAICS) code(s) applying to the Mining Sites IS.
-Consider of all significant air emissions sources (point and fugitive) of nickel and nickel compounds from metal mining sites operations, including mills, mine ventilation exhaust, non-ore bearing rock and tailings.
-Harmonization with requirements (as appropriate) for metal mining sites under the Canadian Environmental Protection Act.
-Identification and assessment of best available control technologies and applicable operational practices that can better manage air emissions from metal mining sites operations.
-Cost effectiveness and economic achievability, as appropriate and as identified by the sector.
-Public consultation as well as consideration of input from Indigenous communities. • Proposal initially considered emissions of nickel and nickel compounds from metal mines but also include other contaminants included in the ore identified during the course of discussions with the technical committee that will also be reduced by the same technology or operational practices considered for nickel and nickel compounds.
+- Determine the North American Index Classification System (NAICS) code(s) applying to the Mining Sites IS. - Consider of all significant air emissions sources (point and fugitive) of nickel and nickel compounds from metal mining sites operations, including mills, mine ventilation exhaust, non-ore bearing rock and tailings. - Harmonization with requirements (as appropriate) for metal mining sites under the Canadian Environmental Protection Act. - Identification and assessment of best available control technologies and applicable operational practices that can better manage air emissions from metal mining sites operations. - Cost effectiveness and economic achievability, as appropriate and as identified by the sector.